ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_dsw/09_tools2.md

  - "The student will explain the difference between a fork and a branch, and between a remote and branch"
  - "The student will demonstrate that they know how to enter code review comments on a pull request"
  - "The student will demonstrate that they know how to work with issues in Github"
+ - "The student will demonstrate that understand the idea of a Kanban board for tracking issues"
 ---